Welcome to our 2022 newsletter, where we offer you a break from the onslaught of sensationalist headlines and click-bait.

 Departmental Award for Distinguished Academic Achievement (Arts)

 Each academic year, the Faculty of Arts asks each department to select one of their top graduating students as the recipient of the Department Award.
-The 2020-2021 Department Award Recipient is Zhengluo Zhang who graduated in June from the Mathematical Economics program.
+The 2021-2022 Economics Department Award Recipient is Amit Shteyer who graduated in June from the Bachelor of Arts (Honours Mathematical Economics).

 Mathematical Economics Award

-This award is presented to a top graduating student who has demonstrated outstanding academic achievement in the Honours Mathematical Economics major.
-The 2020-2021 Honours Mathematical Economics Award Recipient is Yinuo Zhao (Mathematical Economics).
+This award is presented to honour top graduating students who have demonstrated outstanding academic achievement in the Honours Mathematical Economics major.
+The two 2021-2022 Honours Mathematical Economics Award Recipients are Gioia Myers and Chloe Zu, both of whom were graduating with the degree of Bachelor of Arts (Mathematical Economics).

 Honours Economics Award

-This award is presented to a top graduating student who has demonstrated outstanding academic achievement in the Honours Economics major.
-The 2020-2021 Honours Economics Award Recipient is Jonathan Shantz (Honours Economics).
+This year, two awards were presented to top graduating student who have demonstrated outstanding academic achievement in the Honours Economics major.
+The 2021-2022 Honours Economics Award Recipients are Hameedat Busari and Kevin Gylys, both graduating with the degree of Bachelor of Arts (Honours Economics).

 Senior Honours Essay Award